-When you buy a new home appliance, consider the running costs.
-New technology advancements and energy efficiency innovations mean you can get the best out of your machine and your budget.
+When you buy a new home appliance, consider how its running costs can help you save on energy bills.
+Improvements and innovation in energy efficiency mean you can get the best out of your machine and your budget.

-This guide will show you what to look out for when buying a new appliance.
+This guide will show you what energy efficiency features to look out for when buying your next appliance

 A major step towards your household becoming more energy efficient is identifying what items are using the most electricity.